-Recalling when Everton crushed Man Utd’s title hopes in a thrilling 4-4 draw
+Recalling when Everton crushed Man Utd’s title hopes in a 4-4 thriller

 A trip to play Sir Alex Ferguson’s Manchester United at Old Trafford was always an unsettling, discouraging prospect, no matter how good a side you were.
 That United were more than just tough to beat, they were formidable, capable of running teams over like a steaming freight train.